-Bronwyn David for Como
+Bronwyn David for Mill Point Ward

 I’m a graduate of UWA with degrees in Law and Arts (History).
 A former lawyer and legal editor, I’m now self-employed and volunteer in the community.
+My background gives me communication and negotiating skills, with the ability to cut through complex matters.

 In 2021 I organised the Friends of St-Martin-in-the-field group to save the heritage church of that name in Kensington.
 This included historic research, writing submissions, gathering support, speaking on the radio and presenting to Council.
 The church was preserved.
+This demonstrates my ability to get “hands on” with local issues.

 About me